pranavpr/cardinfo.github.io/_posts/2019-03-27-best-credit-cards-of-2019-in-india.md

 #### 1. Amazon Pay ICICI Bank Credit Card

-{% include image.html image="amazon-pay-icici-bank-credit-card.jpg" alt="Amazon Pay ICICI Bank Credit Card" class="cc-center" %}
+{% include image.html image="amazon-pay-icici-bank-credit-card.jpg" alt="Amazon Pay ICICI Bank Credit Card" class="cc-center mb-3" %}

 Amazon Pay ICICI Bank Credit Card gives 5% cashback on Amazon if you're a prime member which is a sweet deal if you spend a lot on Amazon.
 However at this point of time, this card is available by invitation only.
 Your chance for invitation increases if you hold an existing credit card from ICICI.
 Below are the main highlights of this card: